keyboardDrummer/typeless/README.md

 }
 const pipe = (...fns) => p => fns.reduce((acc, cur) => cur(acc), p);
 // When typing 'fns.' code completion for arrays is shown.
-// When typing 'reduce(', examples arguments like 'x => x + 1' are shown.
+// When typing 'reduce(', example arguments like 'x => x + 1' are shown.
-// Hovering over cur, acc or p shows us the values these variables can get when running the test.
+// Hovering over 'cur', 'acc' or 'p' shows us the values these variables can get when running the test.

 function isNameOfEvenLengthTest() {
   assert(true, isNameOfEvenLength({ name: "Remy" }))